se-edu/guides/tutorials/jar.md

 If you are using [Gradle](gradle.html) in your project, you can use it to create a JAR file as given in the panel below.

-(Although JUnit as test classes are not pacakged into the JAR file).
+(Although JUnit as test classes are not packaged into the JAR file).
 {{ embed("Tutorials → Gradle → **Creating JAR files**", "gradle.md#section-creating-jar-files") }}